Hydrothermal carbonization

-Carbon microballs made from glycose via hydrothermal carbonization, that have been processed with CO_{2} for 6 hours to change surface properties.
-SEM image from University of Tartu.
+Carbon microballs made from glucose via hydrothermal carbonization, that have been processed with CO_{2} for 6 hours to change surface properties.
+SEM image from University of Tartu (Estonia).

 Hydrothermal carbonization (HTC) (also referred to as "aqueous carbonization at elevated temperature and pressure") is a chemical process for the conversion of organic compounds to structured carbons.
-It can be used to make a wide variety of nanostructured carbons, simple production of brown coal substitute, synthesis gas, liquid petroleum precursors and humus from biomass with release of energy.
-Technically the process imitates, within a few hours, the brown coal formation process (German "Inkohlung" literally "coalification") which takes place in nature over enormously longer geological periods of 50,000 to 50 million years.
+It can be used to make a wide variety of nanostructured carbons, simple production of brown coal substitute, synthesis gas, liquid petroleum precursors, and humus from biomass with the release of energy.
+Technically, the process imitates, within a few hours, the brown coal formation process (German "Inkohlung", literally "coalification"), which takes place in nature over enormously longer geological periods of 50,000 to 50 million years.
 It was investigated by Friedrich Bergius and first described in 1913.

 Motivation

-The carbon efficiency of most processes to convert organic matter to fuel is relatively low.
-I.e. the proportion of carbon contained in the biomass, which is later contained in the usable end product is relatively low:
+The carbon efficiency of most processes for converting organic matter into fuel is relatively low, i.e., the proportion of carbon contained in the biomass, which is later contained in the usable end product, is relatively low: